:

 The Phi Delta Theta Foundation exists to fund leadership education and scholarships.
 Each of the 200 chapters receives an average of $8,500 in support from the Foundation each year.
 The Foundation also awards more than $600,000 in scholarships annually to help Phis fund their education.
 Your support today ensures we can continue providing resources and scholarships to Phis.

-Today only, you can help your chapter win an extra $2,000 in funding for the next academic year.
+In conjunction with the General Convention, you can help your chapter win an extra $2,000 in funding for the next academic year.
 Chapters can use these funds as they see fit to fund educational experiences or academic awards for their chapter members.
 8 chapters will win funding.

 How it works: